The Power of Joy and Feelings in Business – especially right now.

 We have so much to be grateful for every day.

-Ask yourself this last question – what really matters to you at work.
+Ask yourself this last question – what really matters to you at work (and in your life).
 It’s not the money, the power, the position, the status or kudos.
 It’s how you feel.
 About yourself at work and what you do and how you feel about the people around you.

-It’s the environment which is created by the boss and the people!
+It’s the environment which is created by the CEO, the boss and the people!

 In short – focus on the feelings in business – how you feel about yourself and how others feel around you – and the rest will flow!